lilfolr/cits5503-book/Part2.md

 ## Cleaning up

-Log on to AWS and terminate your EC2 instance
+Log on to AWS and terminate your second EC2 instance.

 Then go to the security groups page, and delete your group.
 Note: you will need to wait for you instance to terminate before deleting the group